natelistrom/natelistrom.github.io/_posts/2023-07-04-rule-of-three.md

 **[Creating meaning with two consecutive story units]({% post_url 2022-12-19-comparison-creates-meaning %})**
 <br />Human brains can't help but look for patterns, even when nothing's there.
 Storytellers can leverage this tendency, juxtaposing images in order to create rich and layered meaning.

+---

+#### Change history

+July 29, 2023: Added section on subversion of expectations and the "six word story."